 "Short-term, poor scalp health can lead to visible signs including buildup, flaking, and irritation," adds Biologique Recherche co-owner and head of creation Philippe Allouche, MD.
 "Over time, poor scalp health can weaken and damage the hair follicle, which leads to breakage and fallout, as well as unhealthy hair regrowth."

 While taking care of the scalp is important in general for healthy growing hair, it is especially important if you have coily hair.
 "It's quite fragile, and [people] should avoid styling the hair with high-tension or high-manipulation techniques to avoid traction alopecia," or gradual hair loss, says Cantu hair expert Michelle Henry, MD.
-"Because coily hair is drying, moisturizing the scalp is key to keeping it healthy and promoting robust hair growth."
+"Because coily hair is dry, moisturizing the scalp is key to keeping it healthy and promoting robust hair growth."

 So what causes an unhealthy scalp, and what can be done about it?
 We asked Burgess, Allouche, Henry, and others to weigh in.